FauzanNR/marathon-envs/docs/marathon-controller-training.md

 ![Screenshot 2021-01-26 a les 16.35.59](./img/build-settings.png)

-- Store it in the envs folder
+- Store it in the envs folder (if it is the first time, you will need to create it, at the same level than the config and UnitySDK folders)

 5. Launch training